NRT-PHASE-2/NRT/README.md

   <add name="NRTDb" connectionString="Data Source={SERVERNAME};Initial Catalog=NRTVending;Integrated Security=True;" providerName="System.Data.SqlClient" />
 </connectionStrings>
 ```

+-Then you want to copy everything from the SeedData.txt file into a new SQL query.
+Execute it, and... you're ready to test!

 ⚠️ Requirements
 Visual Studio 2019 or later
 .NET Framework 4.7.2